sendgrid/docs/content/docs/for-developers/tracking-events/getting-started-event-webhook-security-features.md

 ## The Signed Event Webhook

-When using the Signed Webhook, Twilio SendGrid will generate a [private and public key pair](https://www.twilio.com/blog/what-is-public-key-cryptography).
+When using the Signed Event Webhook, Twilio SendGrid will generate a [private and public key pair](https://www.twilio.com/blog/what-is-public-key-cryptography).
 The private key will be used to generate a signature that is posted to your HTTP webhook in the `"X-Twilio-Email-Event-Webhook-Signature"` header.

 You can verify the signature with the public key provided.
 More information is provided in the [Verification section](#verify-the-signature) of this page.